TopiasHarjunpaa/C4AI/documentation/weekly_report_6.md

 On friday I did added up possibility to add arguments for the simulations.
 I also created docstring and formated simulation code base.
 On top of that I wrote descriptions about the simulation results to the testing document.

+Next week monday I did small updates for the documentation and prepared final release.

 ### How has the program progressed?

 To be short I think the program is pretty much ready right now.
 My primary focus for this week was to finish all the missing documentations which I did at the start of the week.
 There are still minor stuff to add up, but it should be at tops one evening work to finalise everything.
 As I additional goal to try different optimisation which I did, but did not get much of an improvement.
 I ended up just slightly tweaking heuristic calculation and increased the timeout limit for the calculation.
 The increment for the timeout limit gave a nice boost for the search depth (2-3 levels) even though no real optimisation work was made.
 My original goal was to create a AI which can beat me with 5 second timeout.
 I haven't been able to beat the latest implementation of the AI anymore, even though I recall I beated it one or two times before latest few optimisations.
 That being said, I think the original goal is definately reached.